andyatkinson/blog/_posts/2021-02-11-rack-attack.md

 ### Mitigation and recovery

 Enter Rack Attack!
-While the longer term fix was to introduce a bug fix, we were able to quickly use Rack Attack to deploy a config change and mitigate the issue.
+While the longer term fix was to introduce a bug fix, we were able to use Rack Attack to deploy a config change and mitigate the issue quickly.

 Adding a configuration block like this one, we were able to throttle `GET` requests for a specific IP address that exceeded 60 requests in a 30 second period to a particular endpoint.